trendybets/trendybets/scripts/README.md

 ## Getting Started

-To use the new direct sync approach:
+To use the direct sync system:

 1. **Install dependencies**:
    ```bash